+custom security server

-custom security server, independent WiFi access point (running DD-WRT and hacked by me), and a variety of IT equipment including Linux and Mac servers which have punched holes in the firewall, plus 3 IP-connected printers.
+second WiFi access point (running additional security)

+a variety of IT equipment including Linux and Mac servers, running UPnP applications

+3 IP-connected printers.

+This home is fully occupied year-round so all of these IoT devices have to be non-intrusive to the tenants and each maintainable on my own from 8000 miles away.

-Each of these devices exist, more or less, in their own universe.
-I now have several iPhone/iPad applications I use to control the house.
+Each of these devices operate, more or less, in their own walled-off world.
+There are several iPhone/iPad applications I use to control the house:

-For example, here are two screens from the sprinkler controller iPhone application:
+Here are two screens from the sprinkler controller iPhone application: